 EXERCISE IN (OR CLOSE TO) YOUR HOME

-The longer it takes you to get to your place of exercise, the less likely it is you’ll do it.
+The longer it takes you to get to your place of exercise, the less likely you’ll do it.
 Face it, time is already limited.
 Why waste it getting from A to B, and back again?
 Only use a fitness facility if it’s less than ten minutes’ from your home.
-Instead, find an area to exercise in your home.
+Instead, find an area to exercise in your home and use a fitness app to keep you motivated and stay on track.
 And utilise local parks and footpaths for running.
 Just make sure they’re safe.

 INCLUDE YOUR KIDS

 This doesn’t necessarily mean donning your best gym gear and running enthusiastically with a stroller.
 Remember that any exertion is exercise.
 Time spent chasing one another round the garden, walking to the park or playing Wii Dance, is all cardiovascular activity that counts.
 Just because you’re having fun and not considering it exercise, doesn’t mean it’s not a workout.
 It’s a win/win for you and your kids if you can pull it off.